LucaCanali/Miscellaneous/Spark_Physics/README.md

       and [DOI: 10.7483/OPENDATA.CMS.M5AD.Y3V3)](http://opendata.cern.ch/record/6030)
     - The original data, converted to [nanoaod format](http://cds.cern.ch/record/2752849/files/Fulltext.pdf), is shared in [ROOT format](https://root.cern/about/).
-  - Data is provided (converted for this work) in Apache Parquet and Apache ORC formats
+  - Data has been converted and made available for this work in snappy-compressed Apache Parquet and Apache ORC formats
   - You can download the following datasets:
     - **61 million events** (2GB)
       - original files in ROOT format: root://eospublic.cern.ch//eos/opendata/cms/derived-data/AOD2NanoAODOutreachTool/Run2012BC_DoubleMuParked_Muons.root